 When Microsoft Intune was introduced, many feared that this would be the end of Microsoft System Center Configuration Manager (SCCM) as the IT industry moved towards being completely cloud-based.
-Now, however, with the announcement of Microsoft Endpoint Manager, a solution that merges SCCM and Intune, Microsoft has ensured that SCCM’s functionalities are here to stay.
-In this post, lets see Third-party Patch Management with WSUS.
+However, with the announcement of Microsoft Endpoint Manager, a solution that merges SCCM and Intune, Microsoft has ensured that SCCM’s functionalities are here to stay.
+In this post, let’s see Third-party Patch Management with WSUS.

 Related Post – Future of SCCM ConfigMgr Intune Admin Jobs